 Strategies include good-old bribery, tiring them out to the point where they fall asleep or plugging them into their favourite movie.
 Oh, and if all else fails, there’s always the option of locking yourself in the bathroom.

-Happy Mother’s Day single mums!
+Happy Mother’s Day, mums!

-Oh and don’t forget to treat yourself to the gift you deserve.
+Oh, and don’t forget to treat yourself to the gift you deserve.